Technical SEO matters! A lot.

 - The audit requires SEO tools to be used at advance level for websites and blogs.

 - Every situation is unique – if you have a penalty or serious technical issue, you will need to consult with an SEO expert or company to research.
 This guide cannot cover everything.

 Today, I am going to share with you all the same checklist that I use to audit my company’s and our client’s website.

-Not to boast, but we are ranking on page first on Google search engine.
-However, let me clear that this guide’s goal is let you know about audit techniques to find errors, not fix them.
+Not to boast, but we are ranking on a page first on Google search engine.
+However, let me clarify that this guide’s goal is let you know about audit techniques to find errors, not fix them.